Scholarships & Fellowships

 - Undergraduate and graduate students pursuing degrees in broadcast or multimedia journalism at any college or university in the U.S.

-- Winners must plan on beginning or continuing their undergraduate or graduate education in the Fall of 2024 to be eligible
+- Winners must plan on beginning or continuing their undergraduate or graduate education in the Fall semester to be eligible

 Ed Bradley Scholarship